How to Set Up Monitoring Alerts

 Warning

-If the Slack team name includes non-unicode (UTF-8) characters, like emojis, monitoring notifications will fail and throw a 500 error.
-We’re working on expanding monitoring’s character set support.
+If the Slack team name includes non-unicode (UTF-8) characters, like emojis, monitoring notifications fails and throws a 500 error.
+We’re working on expanding character set support.

+When the alerting service triggers an alert or resolves an alert, it sends a notification using the method you’ve chosen (either email or Slack).
 Each notification includes the name of the alert, the name and IP address of the triggering Droplet, and a link to the triggering Droplet’s page in the control panel.
-Additionally, notifications about triggered alerts include the alert policy parameters and the average resource usage at the time the alert was triggered.
+Additionally, notifications about triggered alerts include the resource alert’s parameters and the average resource usage at the time the alert was triggered.
 Resolution notifications include the length of the alert event and the current average resource usage.

-If an alert is triggered, a new section in the Monitoring interface will be displayed called Triggered Alerts.
+Triggered alerts are visible on the Monitoring page in the Triggered Alerts section.
 This section is only visible when there are active alerts:

 Subject: DigitalOcean monitoring triggered: CPU is running high - example_droplet